 Kayaking at Tarpon Springs

-For kayakers who want a leisurely trip paired with manatee sightings, Get Up and Go Kayaking Tampa Bay’s Tarpon Springs tour is the way to go.
+For kayakers who want a leisurely trip paired with manatee sightings, a manatee tour kayak trip is the way to go.
 Guided kayak tours are offered in tandem clear kayaks giving you an unobstructed view of any manatees you’re lucky enough to spot.
 Once you paddle out to the manatee hangout, you’ll have plenty of time to sit back in your kayak, relax, and wait for the gentle giants to pop up and say hello.
 When I did this tour, a manatee popped up right in front of my kayak!
 Stick around the area after your kayak tour for a visit to the touristy but fun Tarpon Springs.
 The area is most famous for sponges and you’ll find them everywhere, along with an abundance of tasty Greek eateries.
 Tours last about 2.5 hours and cost $45/person.
 Note: this tour is only offered during manatee season in the colder months.

 Honeymoon Island/Caladesi Island